 You will need to ask each of your preceptors for a copy of their resume to submit, along with the rest of your application materials.
 Please see the Sample Schedule for how you can plan your rotations.
 Information on suitable facilities and preceptors is outlined in the Roles and Responsibilities of Faculty and Preceptors.

 Please be aware that affiliation agreements are required between the University of Delaware and each supervised practice facility.
-These agreements will be mailed to each facility after an intern has been accepted into the program.
+These agreements will be sent to each facility after an intern has been accepted into the program.
 Some facilities require the use of their own affiliation agreements.
 These agreements can be forwarded to the internship director, who will then forward them to the University’s Office of the General Counsel for review.
 On some occasions, it is not possible to reach an affiliation agreement that is acceptable to both parties, and the intern must identify an alternate rotation site.

 Dietetic interns are required to complete learning activities involving a wide range of disease states, settings, populations, and cultures.
 Please see the table below for a list of potential facilities where these learning experiences may be obtained.
 We suggest you discuss these requirements with your preceptors because not all hospitals offer all these opportunities.
 For example, not all hospitals offer services for pediatric patients.